-SEC.
-1.11 AMENDMENTS TO THE RFP
+SEC 1.11 AMENDMENTS TO THE RFP

-If an amendment is issued, it will be provided to all who were mailed a copy of the RFP and to those who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice web site.
+If an amendment is issued, it will be provided to all who were notified of the RFP and to those who have registered with the procurement officer after receiving the RFP from the State of Alaska Online Public Notice website.

-SEC.
-1.12 RFP SCHEDULE
+SEC 1.12 RFP SCHEDULE

 The RFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
 If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted by the same number of days.
+All times are Alaska Standard Time (AKST).

-- Issue RFP WEDNESDAY OCTOBER 16, 2019 - Deadline for Questions by SUNDAY, OCTOBER 27, 2019 - Deadline for Receipt of Proposals WEDNESDAY NOVEMBER 6, 2019 BY 2PM PREVAILING ALASKA TIME - Proposal Evaluation Committee complete evaluation by WEDNESDAY NOVEMBER 13, 2019 - State of Alaska issues Notice of Intent to Award a Contract FRIDAY NOVEMBER 22, 2019 - State of Alaska issues contract MONDAY DECEMBER 9, 2019 - Contract start WEDNESDAY JANUARY 1, 2020
+- Issue RFP on May 8th, 2020 - Deadline for receipt of questions at 12:00 noon on May 15th, 2020 - Deadline for receipt of proposals at 12:00 noon on May 29th, 2020 - Proposal Evaluation Committee complete evaluation by June 12th, 2020 - State of Alaska issues Notice of Intent to Award a Contract by June 16th, 2020 - State of Alaska issues contract award by June 26th, 2020 - Contract begins July 1, 2020

-This RFP does not, by itself, obligate the state.
-The state's obligation will commence when the contract is approved by the Commissioner of the Department of Health and Social Services, or the Commissioner's designee.
-Upon written notice to the contractor, the state may set a different starting date for the contract.
-The state will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the state.
+This RFP does not, by itself, obligate the State.
+The State's obligation will commence when the contract is approved by the Commissioner of the Department of Health and Social Services, or the Commissioner's designee.
+Upon written notice to the contractor, the State may set a different starting date for the contract.

+The State will not be responsible for any work done by the contractor, even work done in good faith, if it occurs prior to the contract start date set by the State.

-SEC.
-1.13 PRE-PROPOSAL CONFERENCE
+SEC 1.13 PRE-PROPOSAL CONFERENCE